 For the last two decades a “perfect storm” has been building in North American academic and research libraries.
 Libraries are making consequential decisions about the future of their print collections with little reliable data to guide them.

 Beyond PAPR II: Next Steps for CRL

 29 Oct 2015

 Recent analysis of North American print archiving and digitization efforts suggests that library investment to date is doing little to promote long-term collection stewardship.
-Data in the PAPR and ICON databases reveals some interesting -- and alarming -- trends.

 A gathering of leaders of other U.S. and Canadian shared print efforts, convened by CRL, called for concerted North American effort on print archiving.